xoidlabs/xoid/docs/recipes/dynamic-functions-with-fixed-references.md

 }, [])
 ```

 Let's articulate what just happened here.
 The `useEffect` is converted run only once during the component lifecycle, so it has zero dependencies.
-Above that `useEffect`, to get the most recent version of the `number` prop each the callback runs, there's a mechanism with two hooks: a `useRef` to hold the value and a `useEffect` to keep it up to date.
+Above that `useEffect`, to get the most recent version of the `number` prop each time the callback runs, a mechanism was built using two hooks: a `useRef` to hold the value and a `useEffect` to keep it up to date.
 This mechanism, the `useEffect` & `useRef` pair is an unspoken, and somewhat common React pattern.

 With **xoid**, the equivalent optimization is simply the following: